 IAB Health Productions was founded as a tool to bring Wellness into the Workplace.
-We believe wellness education is important, given the amount of time individuals spend in the workplace as well as the impact health has on employee performance and associated benefits cost.
-At IAB we promote workplace wellness in a variety of ways: through our corporate health fairs across the nation, our National Wellness Calendar downloads, monthly Wellness Newsletter and blog posts as well as a variety of social media platforms.
+We believe wellness education is important, given the amount of time individuals spend in the workplace and the impact health has on employee performance and associated benefits cost.
+At IAB, we promote workplace wellness in various ways: through our corporate health fairs across the nation, our National Wellness Calendar downloads, monthly Wellness Newsletter, blog posts, and a variety of social media platforms.

 We utilize our social media accounts to highlight wellness observances and promote our health fair events to vendors.
 But how can you make the most of them?
 Here are some ways that you can achieve Wellness in your Workplace.

-We highly recommend that you stay ahead of the curve, planning the observances that you want to highlight in your office setting.
+We highly recommend staying ahead of the curve and planning the observances you want to highlight in your office setting.
 Not every observance will be relevant to every place of employment, but there is plenty to choose from.